SteveJustin1963/tec-QUBIT/README.md

-# tec-QUBIT
-TEC-1 Quantum computer
+# tec-QUBIT    TEC-1 Quantum computer

-a baby qc for the tec1
-how ?
+aka a new kind of tec1, a TQC-1